What is fact and what is fiction in Netflix’s Prince Andrew film Scoop?

 But what the new Netflix film Scoop shows us, for the first time on screen, is the nail-biting behind-the-scenes operation to get the story.
 It shows us how the BBC convinced Andrew to agree to an interview so disastrous that it resulted in the duke stepping back from royal duties and eventually being stripped of his military titles and patronages.

 The movie is based on the memoir of former Newsnight booker Sam McAlister, who negotiated and secured the interview.
-McAlister – and her distinctive dress sense (big gold hoops, leopard-print boots) – is portrayed in the film by Billie Piper.
-Then there’s the face of Newsnight, a coiffed, low-voiced Gillian Anderson as presenter Emily Maitlis, alongside a prosthetic-covered Rufus Sewell as Andrew and a wide-eyed Keeley Hawes as his then-private secretary Amanda Thirsk.
+McAlister – with her distinctive dress sense (big gold hoops, leopard-print boots) – is portrayed in the film by Billie Piper.
+Then there’s the face of Newsnight, a coiffed, low-voiced Gillian Anderson as presenter Emily Maitlis, alongside a prosthetic-covered Rufus Sewell as Andrew and a wide-eyed Keeley Hawes as his then private secretary, Amanda Thirsk.

 Whether it’s the insight that Scoop offers into Maitlis’s psyche, or the subplot about the dogged British photographer who captured Epstein and Andrew’s walk in the park, the film gives a new perspective on one of the most famous interviews of the century.
 But some moments in Scoop seem too wild to be true.
 So, what is fact and what is fiction in the film?
 We’ve unravelled what really happened below...